 Bandel L. Carano, Managing Partner, joined Oak Investment Partners in 1985 and became a General Partner in 1987.
 Bandel's investment focus is on Information Technology and Clean Energy.
 Bandel is currently on the Boards of Airspan Networks, Boston Power, Centric Software, eSolar, FirstRain, Good Technology, Kratos Defense & Security Solutions, Mimosa Networks, MobiTV, NeoPhotonics, Nexant, NextNav, nLight, Norse, Protean Electric, SmartDrive, Solarflare Communications, and Sundrop Fuels.
 Bandel has also led investments in and/or served on the Boards of 2Wire, Avici, CoreTek, Endwave, Fiber Tower, Netopia, Phononic Devices, Picture Tel, Polycom, Presidio, Qtera, Sentient Networks, Tegic, Trapeze Networks, Wellfleet, Entropic, Illustra/Informix, Sybase, Tele Atlas, Actel, Airgo Networks, CommQuest, Kenet, Level 5, NanoH2O, NemeriX, Newport Media, Resonext, SMIC, Synaptics, Virata, Interconnectix, Parametric, SunSun Lighting, Synopsys, Tensilica, Wavestream, and Zayo.
 Prior to Oak, Bandel joined Morgan Stanley's Venture Capital Group in 1983.
 He was responsible for advising Morgan Stanley on high-tech new business development, as well as sponsoring venture investments.
 Bandel received BS and MS degrees in Electrical Engineering from Stanford University.
 He currently serves on the Investment Advisory Board of the Stanford Engineering Venture Fund.

 Eric DeMarco joined Kratos in November 2003 as President and Chief Operating Officer.
 Mr. DeMarco was appointed a Director and assumed the role of Chief Executive Officer in April 2004.
 Prior to coming to the Company, Mr. DeMarco most recently served as President and Chief Operating Officer of The Titan Corporation (Titan).
 Prior to his promotion to President and Chief Operating Officer, Mr. DeMarco served as Executive Vice President and Chief Financial Officer of Titan.
 Prior to joining Titan, Mr. DeMarco served in a variety of public accounting positions, primarily focusing on large multinational corporations and publicly traded companies.
+Mr. DeMarco has served as Chairman of the Board of WaveStream Corporation and currently serves on the board of directors of Kratos Defense & Security Solutions, Inc. and nLight Corporation.
 Mr. DeMarco holds a Bachelor of Science degree in Business Administration and Finance, summa cum laude, from the University of New Hampshire.
-A corporate biography for Mr. DeMarco is available here.

 William Hoglund has served as a Director since February 2001 and Chairman of the Board since June 2009.
 Mr. Hoglund has been a member and owner of SAFE Boats International, a leading manufacturer of vessels for military, law enforcement, and commercial purposes, since 2000.
 From 1994 to 2000, Mr. Hoglund served as Vice President and Chief Financial Officer of Eagle River, LLC, a private investment company.
 During his tenure at Eagle River, Mr. Hoglund served as a director of Nextel Communications, Inc. and Nextlink Communications, Inc. From 1977 to 1994, Mr. Hoglund worked for J.P.
 Morgan & Co. and several of its subsidiaries.
 Mr. Hoglund held a variety of positions in J.P.
 Morgan’s commercial and investment banking operations.
 Mr. Hoglund holds a Bachelor of Arts degree in Management Science and German Literature, cum laude, from Duke University and Master of Business Administration from the University of Chicago.